zabheenshaik/assingment2-shaik/README.md

 ## Qutoes
-> You have to dream before your dreams can come true *- APJ Abdul Kalam
+> You have to dream before your dreams can come true *- APJ Abdul Kalam*

-> "Never let the fear of striking out keep you from playing the game" *- Bade Ruth
+> Never let the fear of striking out keep you from playing the game *- Bade Ruth*